-decedent's contribution

-price of the annuity. the decedent was employed at the time of death and an annuity as described in Definitions, Annuity, Example 4, on page 16, became payable to any beneficiary because the beneficiary survived the decedent, state the ratio of the decedent's contribution to the total purchase price of the annuity. an annuity under an individual retirement account or annuity became payable to any beneficiary because that beneficiary survived the decedent and is payable to the beneficiary for life or for at least 36 months following the decedent's death, state the ratio of the amount paid for the individual retirement account or annuity that was not allowable as an income tax deduction under section 219 (other than a rollover contribution) to the total amount paid for the account or annuity. the annuity is payable out of a trust or other fund, the description should be sufficiently complete to fully identify it. the annuity is payable for a term of years, include the duration of the term and the date on which it began. the annuity is payable for the life of a person other than the decedent, include the date of birth of that person.
+IF THEN the annuity is under an approved plan, state the ratio of the decedent's contribution to the total purchase price of the annuity. the decedent was employed at the time of death and an annuity as described in Definitions , Annuity , Example 4 on page 17, became payable to any beneficiary because the beneficiary survived the decedent, state the ratio of the decedent's contribution to the total purchase price of the annuity. an annuity under an individual retirement account or annuity became payable to any beneficiary because that beneficiary survived the decedent and is payable to the beneficiary for life or for at least 36 months following the decedent's death, state the ratio of the amount paid for the individual retirement account or annuity that was not allowable as an income tax deduction under section 219 (other than a rollover contribution) to the total amount paid for the account or annuity. the annuity is payable out of a trust or other fund, the description should be sufficiently complete to fully identify it. the annuity is payable for a term of years, include the duration of the term and the date on which it began. the annuity is payable for the life of a person other than the decedent, include the date of birth of that person.

-Instructions for Schedule J. Funeral Expenses and Expenses Incurred in Administering Property Subject to Claims
+Schedule J-Funeral Expenses and Expenses Incurred in Administering Property Subject to Claims enter the amount computed the exclusion.